End-to-End Conformal Calibration for Optimization Under Uncertainty: Problem Statement and Background

-While the joint distribution $\Pcal$ is unknown, we assume that we have access to a dataset $D = \{(x_i, y_i)\}_{i=1}^N$ of samples from $\Pcal$.
+While the joint distribution $\Pcal$ is unknown, we assume that we have a dataset $D = \{(x_i, y_i)\}_{i=1}^N$ of i.i.d. samples from $\Pcal$.
 Then, our objective is to train a machine learning model to learn an approximate $(1-\alpha)$-confidence set $\Omega(x)$ of possible $y$ values for each input $x$.
 Formally, our learned $\Omega(x)$ should satisfy the following \emph{marginal coverage} guarantee.

 \begin{definition}[marginal coverage] An uncertainty set $\Omega(x)$ for the distribution $\Pcal$ provides \emph{marginal coverage at level $(1-\alpha)$} if $\mathbb{P}_{(x, y) \sim \Pcal}\left(y \in \Omega(x)\right) \geq 1-\alpha.$ \end{definition}